startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     => To get all subsets, count from 0 to 2^n, and use bits to choose elements.
     => When doing DP, check to see if you are dealing with permutations or combinations type solutions, and adjust your DP CAREFULLY ACCORDING TO THAT -> AKA CHECK COIN CHANGE 2

+2.1) How do you do LCA? explain now.

 2.3) Graphs =>
     Try BFS/DFS/A star search